 Mental Health Connecticut (MHC) is helping emerging writers find their voice and write their truth as mental health advocates.
-MHC is currently seeking young adult writers ages 18-28 who are diagnosed with a mental health condition and/or substance use disorder and who want to become powerful storytellers and self-advocates.
-This is our third year of this program and we encourage all qualified individuals to apply.
+Young adult writers ages 18-28 who are diagnosed with a mental health condition and/or substance use disorder and who want to become powerful storytellers and self-advocates are currently completing their spring rite On! classes.
+This is our third year of this program.
 Watch a recent interview with WTNH News 8 about Write On! to learn more.

 This program is offered free of charge thanks to Liberty Bank, Flagg Road United Church of Christ Congregational, the generous funding from individual donations provided through The Hartford Foundation for Public Giving, and our friends at Sea Tea Improv.
 Write On!
 Instructor Janet Reynolds is a seasoned publisher and English teacher who is currently writing a memoir about her family’s journey with schizophrenia.

-Our spring class begins Thursday, March 1st and ends on Thursday, April 26th.
+Our spring class began Thursday, March 1st and ended on Thursday, April 26th.
 Applications are currently closed for the spring classes.
 If you are interested in attending a future class, please email SCraig@mhconn.org.

 Write On! showcase